angular/zone.js/README.md

 Implements _Zones_ for JavaScript.

 ## What's a Zone?

-A Zone is an execution context that persists across async browser events.
+A Zone is an execution context that persists across async tasks.
 You can think of it as [thread-local storage](http://en.wikipedia.org/wiki/Thread-local_storage) for JavaScript VMs.

 ### Running Within a Zone

 You can run code within a zone with `zone.run`.
-Async events scheduled (with `setTimeout`, `setInterval`, or event listeners) stay within that zone.
+Tasks scheduled (with `setTimeout`, `setInterval`, or event listeners) stay within that zone.

 ```javascript
 zone.run(function () {